-The ability to make a long-lasting strong and assertive impression on colleagues and key stakeholders is an invaluable tool to have in the workplace.
+The ability to make a long-lasting impression on colleagues and key stakeholders is an invaluable tool to have in the workplace.

 Assertiveness can help you make an impact on your colleagues, peers and external stakeholders in a firm and positive way, ensuring that you are perceived the way you intend to be and get the results you’re looking for to be successful.

-Attend this Assertiveness in the Workplace course, led by communications coach Anne Walsh, to enhance and practise best ways of being assertive, helping you to become a more decisive and influential leader.
+Attend this Confident Communication and Assertiveness course, led by communications coach Anne Walsh, to enhance and practice best ways of being assertive, helping you to become a more decisive and influential leader.

 |About the Chair: Anne Walsh

 |Anne Walsh is a Dialect, Voice and Vocal Communications Coach with extensive one-to-one and group business coaching experience in the private, corporate, public and charitable sectors with clients from the fields of Finance, Law, HR, Music, Publishing, Politics, Property, Local Government, Psychotherapy, Science, Medicine, Media, Art, Health and Well-being, IT, Teaching, Accountancy, Consultancy, Interior Design, Fashion, Journalism, Research, Secretarial and Administration, Higher Education (Lecturers and MA\PhD students.)

 She was Voice and Communications Trainer at the Royal Central School of Speech & Drama from 2008-2012 and designed and delivered in-house training in London, nationally, and in Europe, Jordan and India.

 Anne also works on Film, TV and Theatre production as a Dialogue and Accent coach.